SMasa11/replication_mrrd/README.md

 ### Code

 Code for data cleaning and analysis is provided as part of the replication package.
-It is available at https://github.com/SMasa11/replication_mrrd for review.
+It is also available at https://github.com/SMasa11/replication_mrrd for review.
 It will be uploaded to the Econometric Society once the paper has been conditionally accepted.
+The datasets are too large to store directly in GitHub repository and they are stored through `git lfs`.
+Please contact the maintainer for any questions.

 ## Dataset list